 No. Doing that kills the good bacteria also, and that is bad.
 Mineral oil is better.

 Hydrogen peroxide does work.
 I work at an Urgent Care facility and that's what we use to irrigate patient's ear's.
 Well we use half water and half peroxide to irrigate the ears.
-It works.
-Sometimes it may take a while but once the wax starts loosening up, it slides right out.

 I have never heard of using peroxide for ear wax removal, but my kids' doctor said to put a drop of cooking oil in the ear at night before you go to bed.
 Your body heats up the oil and makes the wax run right out.
 Just be sure to put a towel on your pillow!
 I have used this method on my kids and it really does work.